Get the Recipe

 Scraping the patties can be done with the same stiff spatula, but a sharp bench scraper does the job even better, provided you're not afraid of the pan.
 Don't be.
 I'm pretty sure hot fat can sense fear.
 Some heavy-duty protective gloves can help.

 As soon as the patties are flipped, and I mean as soon as they're flipped, add cheese to one patty and stack the other on top.
-I'd recommend using either a store-bought American cheese (see our taste test here) or homemade melty cheese slices.
+I'd recommend using either a store-bought American cheese (see our American cheese taste test here) or homemade melty cheese slices.
 You need a good melter to help bind the patties together.

 Onto the prepared bun they go.
 You can mix it up with the toppings, but try to keep it simple.
 This is a burger that's all about the beef.
 I like sliced onions, dill pickles, some shredded lettuce to help catch any dripping juice (and there will be dripping juice), and a mayo-based condiment (in this case, some basic homemade mayonnaise).